 As part of these overviews I will concentrate on web sites which are linked indirectly to Canada and especially to Québec.

 Michel Barbeau in his precise and well researched web site Huguenots in Canada has identified 321 Huguenots who settled into Nouvelle France from about 1634 to 1763.
-A must see web address for those with family lineages in Québec, see: http://pages.infinit.net/barbeaum/fichier/ficheab.htm.
+You can find this important database online at http://pages.infinit.net/barbeaum/fichier/index.htm

-Unfortunately for Canada, Protestant families in Nouvelle France were not welcomed, the majority of Protestant families during the period under the French Regime were forced to abjure (renounce) their Protestant faith, see: http://www.guyperron.com/ptdaniel_perron_abjuration.html.
+Unfortunately, Protestants were not welcomed to Nouvelle France.
+The majority of Protestant families during the period under the French Regime were forced to abjure (renounce) their Protestant faith, see: http://www.guyperron.com/ptdaniel_perron_abjuration.html.

 On the subject of abjuration in Nouvelle France, I will address this issue at a later date and indicate where one can obtain copies of acts of abjuration in Québec during the period under the French authorities.